wondersofplanet/SSH-Command-Executor/README.md

 MultiServerSSHCommandExecutor

 Overview:
 This Java program allows you to execute commands on multiple remote servers via SSH.
-It reads server connection details and commands from text files, establishes SSH connections to each server, executes the provided commands, and provides a summary of the execution results.
+It reads server connection details and commands from text files, establishes SSH connections to each server, one by one , executes the provided commands, and provides a summary of the execution results.

 Features:
 Multiple Server Support: You can provide a list of servers along with their connection details (username, password, host, and port) in a text file.